 Threats and disruptions lead to lower revenue and higher cost and result in lower profits.
 Businesses are not only dependent upon insurers for their insurance because they are unaware they will pay all costs, and customers move into a competitor.
 Typically, the project and recovery plan is drafted in advance with key parties’ involvement in the plan.

-A successful BCP requires a coordinated effort from various stakeholders within the organization.
+A successful BCP requires a strong plan and a coordinated effort from various stakeholders within the organization.
 This blog post will explore the important processes, key roles, and responsibilities of those involved in business continuity planning to help your organization develop a comprehensive and effective plan.

 Top Management